chrissherlock/inside-libreoffice/sal/runtime-layer.md

 ## Bootstrapping

 When LibreOffice loads, it must read a config file.
 RTL contains code that bootstraps the configuration from a config file.
-The ini file is set via the function `rtlbootstrapsetInitFileName()` This function must be called before getting individual bootstrap settings.
+This code is found in [sal/rtl/bootstrap.cxx](https://opengrok.libreoffice.org/xref/core/sal/rtl/bootstrap.cxx) The ini file is set via the function `rtl_bootstrap_set_InitFileName()` This function must be called before getting individual bootstrap settings.

 The location of the bootstrap files is: